C6WX/Group-8/Anna Development journal.md

 #### Sources
 <iframe width="560" height="315" src="https://www.youtube.com/embed/O7vmp73ue4Y?si=187gZ8scv8TxHz20" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-**Figure 1** Shows the video made by Gorka Games, this video I didn't find particularly useful as the lack of explanation made it very hard to follow along with what was happening within the video.
+**Figure 1** Shows the video made by Gorka Games (Learn How to Open and Close Doors in Unreal Engine 5 - YouTube, s.d.), this video I didn't find particularly useful as the lack of explanation made it very hard to follow along with what was happening within the video.
 I wouldn't recommend using this video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/d6PEmrdtUjM?si=v70UWlcKxXZ07AAK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-**Figure 2** Shows the video made by FCB Dev, This was an extremely useful video as he explains things in a way I found very helpful.
+**Figure 2** Shows the video made by FCB Dev (How To Make Keycard Doors | Unreal Engine 5 Tutorial - YouTube, s.d.), This was an extremely useful video as he explains things in a way I found very helpful.
 Everything was clear and easy to understand.
 I would recommend this video to people.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Futs4Jh8glA?si=-xGHWT5rd9unFkim" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-**Figure 3** Shows a video by Matt Asplaned, this video helped me start on my one way door system.
+**Figure 3** Shows a video by Matt Asplaned (How To Create A Door Which Locks Behind The Player | Horror Door - Unreal Engine 5 Tutorial - YouTube, s.d.), this video helped me start on my one way door system.
 While I didn't use the whole video what I did watch and use helped me to create my smooth door system.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LmLjLQbyq-4?si=LhZtUawPlAJ7oGfY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-**Figure 4** Shows a video my Gorka Games, This video is really simple to follow along as It's short and minimal if any key shortcuts were used in this video.
+**Figure 4** Shows a video my Gorka Games (How to Make a Credits Menu in Unreal Engine 5 - YouTube, s.d.), This video is really simple to follow along as It's short and minimal if any key shortcuts were used in this video.
 This means you could pause and run it though step by step without getting confused.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IWGujvx6sSg?si=4g9mVGs0458e2IcX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-**Figure 5** Show a video by Ryan Laley, This video shows a great explanation of how to use the exponential Height Fog in a gameplay scene.
+**Figure 5** Show a video by Ryan Laley (How to...
+Localized Volumetric Fog in Unreal Engine 5, 2023), This video shows a great explanation of how to use the exponential Height Fog in a gameplay scene.
 Alongside a great demonstration on how to condense the fog into volumetric fog to add to specific sections of a scene.

+## Game Source
+For my game source I decided to look into Murdered: Soul suspect (Murdered: Soul Suspect on Steam, s.d.).
+This game was released in June 2014.
+It is a fictionalized version of Salem, where you play as a police detective who is killed while trying to uncover the identity and location of the Bell Killer — the main serial killer in the game.
+The narrative is heavily focused on discovering events from the past and reviving lost memories.

+I thought this game was a great reference point for what we aimed to create in our own game.
+Our story centers around a robber who dies during a bank heist.
+As a ghost, he must uncover what happened to him.

+While Murdered: Soul Suspect is rooted in a murder mystery, its theme of a ghost uncovering their past or future closely resembles the concept we tried to implement.
+That’s why I chose to further research this game.

 # Documentation
 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://embed.figma.com/board/SxHdyVhqr9e1dBLdS63STh/Interactive-Narratives?node-id=0-1&embed-host=share" allowfullscreen></iframe>